se-edu/se-book/reuse/frameworks/frameworksVsLibraries/q-tick-incorrectStatement.md

 Choose correct statements about software frameworks.

 - [ ] a.
-They follow the hollywood principle, otherwise known as ‘inversion of control’
+They follow the Hollywood principle, otherwise known as ‘inversion of control’.
 - [ ] b.
-They come with full or partial implementation.
+They come with full or partial implementations.
 - [ ] c.
 They are more concrete than patterns or principles.
 - [ ] d.
 They are often configurable.
 - [ ] e.
 They are reuse mechanisms.